 This course aims to develop expertise in several aspects of Enterprise Risk Management including a thorough understanding of:

-with particularly strong skills in the financial aspects of risk management.
+• The quantification of risk, including tools and techniques and supporting mathematics with particularly strong skills in the financial aspects of risk management.

 Upon successful completion, students will have the knowledge and skills to:

 - Demonstrate an understanding of risk management frameworks for financial organisations in different regulatory environments.

 - Demonstrate an understanding of the relevance of ERM to stakeholders.